-The Paragon has a profile that provides lots of floatation and easy steering capabilities.
+The Paragon's profile provides lots of floatation and easy steering capabilities.
 The flat rocker in the middle allows this board to turn easily in powder, making it great for all snow conditions and ability levels.
 The rocker in the tip and tail works to promote flotation and have the board work for you.
-The Paragon is a very well-rounded board and can easily exist as a board of one based on the above average amounts of powder floatation.
+The Paragon is very well-rounded and can easily act as a quiver of one based on the above-average amounts of powder floatation.

 Stability at Speed

 We were impressed by the Paragon in all forms of stability.
 Given its flex pattern and profile, it outperformed our expectations.
 When straight-lining, we observed small levels of nose chatter on groomed surfaces.
 The Paragon prefers to make quick edge-to-edge movements when trying to hit top speed as opposed to flat base straight-lining.
 In bumpy and cruddy areas, the board could easily be knocked off its line due to its softer flex.
 When these areas were encountered, it was best to leverage the quick edging to find the smoother zones within the bumps.

 This easy-to-ride and versatile board bodes very well in providing a playful ride.
 Its rockered tip and tail make it easy to disengage the edges to slash your buddies.
 Additionally, the medium flex makes initiating butters easier but has a smaller balance, which makes them harder to hold.
 Its playfulness makes popping off all size side hits a no-brainer.

 Pop and landing stability are not inherent features of rocker or flat camber.
 That being said, this board was very easy to pop.
 It could easily be popped with limited loading or preparation.
 When it was loaded, it provided decent pop due to its longer and stiffer tail.
 When landing, it provided a solid platform to land on, but backseat landings were more challenging to recover from.